bdbcat/ropeless_pi/BUILDING.md

 The tarball build product is located in the "build" directory, and named something like:
 "ropeless-0.4.0.0+2307281851.ab85b9b_ubuntu-wx32-22.04-x86_64.tar.gz"

-Import the tarbal into OpenCPN
+Import the tarball into OpenCPN
 __________________________________
 1. Settings->Plugins->Import Plugin.